 It’s going to be difficult to create a warm space if your windows and doors are letting in draughts, so it’s a good investment to upgrade them.
 Not only will this make your home more energy-efficient and reduce heating bills, but it’ll help to create a more sealed-off space for you to make cosy.
 Professionals like Wandsworth Sash Windows can tackle any draught issues for new window installation, so it’s important to never ignore if you can feel a draught when spending time in your living room.

 Dress your windows

 Windows are also key opportunities to add extra fabric warmth too.
 If you can use thick or thermal curtains on your windows, you can add extra layers of luxury and warmth to your space.
-This can be a preferable option to cold metal or wood blinds and also offers the opportunity for exploring colours and fabric patterns for your space.
+This can be a preferable option to cold metal or faux wood blinds and also offers the opportunity for exploring colours and fabric patterns for your space.